hytromo/mimosa/README.md

 </div>

 > [!WARNING]
 > While `mimosa` has an extensive testing suite, it is in beta state.
 If you find a bug, please [open an issue](https://github.com/hytromo/mimosa/issues/new).
-Caution is advised on production usage.
+Caution is advised for production usage.

 # What does it do